XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 ---|---|

-BYTE 0-BYTE4 | Specific value definitions refer to product specification |
+BYTE 0-BYTE4 | Specific values defined in product specification |

 4.3 Control Parameter Data Format¶